drewish/multivac/_posts/2014-08-16-comparing-the-trimesh-and-vbomesh-in-cinder.md

 ---
 layout: post
-title: Comparing the TriMesh and VBO in Cinder
+title: Comparing the TriMesh and VboMesh in Cinder
 ---
 I've been playing around with [Cinder](http://libcinder.org/) trying to make a simple app for drawing isometric images with triangles.
 I'm still learning my